svshreya02/MBTI-Personality-Type-Prediction/README.md

 # Usage
 To run this project, execute the Jupyter Notebook cells in sequence.
 The notebook includes comments and markdown explanations to guide you through the process.

-# Contributing
-Feel free to fork this project, make improvements, and submit a pull request.
-We're open to any contributions that improve the project.

 # License
 This project is licensed under the MIT License - see the LICENSE.md file for details.